IolaniDev/ioschedjs/README.md

+#iosched.js
-iosched.js - a simple REST service that parses the publicly available Iolani iCal schedule to determine the cycle and schedule type
+a simple REST service that parses the publicly available 'Iolani iCal schedule to determine the cycle and schedule type

+##Dependencies
+iosched.js requires the following Node modules, which can be installed by running `npm install`:

+1. express
+2. ical
+3. lodash
+4. xdate

- To run:
+##To run:
- node index.js
+ `node index.js`

- To query:
+##To query:
   // for current date
   GET http://server:3000
   // for a specific date